OstojaOfficial/TOJA-Browser/README.md

 ## Installation

-  * Installation is simple, just download the source code and run it in Visual Studio.
+  * Installation is simple, just download the source code and run it in Visual Studio or run the executable.
   * Requirements: .NET 4.5 framework or higher.

 ## TO-DO